GuanyuChan/Youtube-AD-Jumper/README.md

 Please note that the blocker is still undergoing repairs and may contain bugs.
 We apologize for any inconvenience caused.

-To use the tool, you will need to install the Tampermonkey extension, which is available on both the Edge extension store and the Chrome web store.Copyright@GuanyuChan(长青桥上的我）
+To use the tool, you will need to install the Tampermonkey extension, which is available on both the Edge extension store and the Chrome web store.
-Edited at 2024-1-4
-Jump to Copyright.txt For more info

-Youtube ad blocker
-Auto Clicks "skip ad" with no need for action

-But, as the YouTube ad style can improved, maybe some of the ads may not be skipped, you may open an issue and report it to me, that is thanks a lot!

-JavaScript as a main language

-DO NOT COPY DO NOT COPY!
-I hated it!!!

-(The Blocker is still being repaired, Bugs MAY happen, sorry!)

-Extension: "Tampermonkey" Is required, It can be found on the Edge extension store or Chrome web store